unaschneck/IFE_SEARCH/README.md

 # To Do

-1. Expand date range (x axis) on the sub event plots (half an hour on either side) to get a sense of the ambient B field
-2. Adapt code to take in STEREO in GSE coordinates
+1. Adapt code to take in STEREO in GSE coordinates